zedlopez/ifm/Examples/OwensLaw.md

 For: Z-Machine

-Suppose we want the game to interpret "GO ``out`` as "move towards an outdoors room, or towards a room with more exits than the current room", while "GO IN" means "move toward a room with fewer exits, or towards an indoors room".
+Suppose we want the game to interpret ``go out`` as "move towards an outdoors room, or towards a room with more exits than the current room", while ``go in`` means "move toward a room with fewer exits, or towards an indoors room".
 Thus going in repeatedly within a building would lead towards dead-ends, while going out repeatedly would lead towards the center of the building and then towards an exit to the outside world.

 We start by encoding these rules as definitions: